pbnash/victr-assessment/README.md

 ### To Do items

 * automated unit tests.
 The code structure and flow needs improvement/refactoring to make it more easily testable
-* Enhanced logic to allow multiple GitHub requests (up to 10).
+* Enhanced logic to allow multiple GitHub search API requests (up to 10 per minute).
+Note, even a single request with 1000 results can take a while when starting up the application.
 * Performance profiling.
 Confirm if the time it takes to do the initial database propulation is within reason.
 Can it be improved by doing "batch"/executemany updates?
 * Debug/resolve issues with having the DataTables plug-in make the ajax call to retrive the data.
 Was getting an error.